nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do you add a module into the program?<br>
 **A**: Run the program and wait for the terminal to start up.
-Next, type in : “add module [CS2103T]” to add a module called CS2103T.
+Next, type in : “addmodule n/CS2103T” to add a module called CS2103T.

 **Q**: How do you view the zoom links of a particular module?<br>
-**A**: When the program has started running, enter the following in the terminal : “view [CS2103T]” to view the zoom link for the module called CS2103T.
+**A**: When the program has started running, enter the following in the terminal : “viewmodule 1” to view the zoom link for the first module in the displayed list.

 **Q**: How do you edit a module's information?
 **A**: When the program is running, you can enter the edit command and enter whichever field you want to modify but at least